Strategic Plan: Enabling theme 3 – partnerships

-Working with our many stakeholders and other funders, nationally and internationally, to deliver our exciting vision for UK bioscience
+Working with our many stakeholders, including other funders and the public, nationally and internationally, to deliver our exciting vision for global impact from UK bioscience.

 We cannot achieve our vision for UK bioscience alone.
-BBSRC will work with a wide range of partners – nationally and internationally – to co-fund research and training, enhance our understanding of users’ needs and deliver a full range of impacts.
+Science is increasingly a connected global endeavour and this provides excellent opportunities for leveraging the world leading strength of UK bioscience.
+BBSRC will work with a wide range of partners – nationally and internationally – to co-fund research and training, enhance our understanding of users' and society's needs and deliver a full range of impacts.
 This will involve engagement with industry, policy makers and other users around the bioscience that affects them.
-We also aim, through dialogue, to improve our understanding of public attitudes and to raise awareness of bioscience and its benefits.
+We aim, through dialogue, to be open and engage with public views around our research and training.

 Collaborative funding for research and training

 BBSRC sits within a network of research funders, spanning charities, other Research Councils, the Technology Strategy Board, government departments, devolved administrations, regional authorities, international organisations and industry.
 Partnerships with these organisations improve the efficiency, co-ordination and leverage of research funding in areas of mutual interest.
 By working together, we are able to tackle large-scale challenges that it would be difficult or too costly for any single funder to do alone, as well as enabling a holistic approach that recognises the social, ethical, environmental and economic context to such challenges.

 Joint working between the Research Councils, through RCUK, has brought many benefits, such as concerted action on training and skills, and investment in major multidisciplinary and international research programmes.
 Partnerships with other Research Councils, individually and as part of cross-Council and cross-government programmes, will continue to be an important part of our strategy.